dd/dd_yandex_pay/CONTRIBUTING.md

 ## Tests

 When working on a project, it is extremely important to cover everything with tests in order to avoid problems and errors in the code.
-See working on tests in the appropriate [section](tests.md).
+See working on tests in the appropriate section<!-- [section](tests.md) -->.

 ## Documentation